Roopesh16/Stepin-Mini-Project/1_Requirements/Readme.md

  - This work is taken from [https://www.geeksforgeeks.org/sudoku-backtracking-7/](https://www.geeksforgeeks.org/sudoku-backtracking-7/) by **Pradeep Mondal P** and this is an improvement on it.
  - For this project, we require C Programming, makefile and Unit Testing using Unity.
  - Basic knowledge of Sudoku would be helpful to understand.
 One can try to build their own sudoku from [https://sudoku9x9.com/sudoku_blank_grid_9x9.php](https://sudoku9x9.com/sudoku_blank_grid_9x9.php)

+ ## Research

+Sudoku has been a popular puzzle game among kids, youngsters, older people.
+They are in newspapers, magazines, mobile games.
+The uniqueness of this game makes it so challenging and fun.
+I have been a fan of this game as a child, even now I like to play Sudoku once in a while and also tell other people about it.

+There wasn't much to research for the game, though for code, I had to look for best algorithms and found online mentioned in introduction.

+### Benefits
+The benefit or the goal of this program is to make Sudoku more popular.
+It will give user an idea of the beauty of this game.

  ## Features